-The Automated Installation and Management System (AIMS) is a full-screen, block-mode interface for installing, configuring, and starting Connect:Direct HP NonStop.
+The Automated Installation and Management System (AIMS) is a full-screen, block-mode interface for installing, configuring, and starting Sterling Connect:Direct for HP NonStop.

 AIMS is a menu-driven system that collects information about your node and the nodes you are communicating with and guides you through the installation.
 Performing the menu options in the displayed numerical order expedites installation.
 Each user-input screen has a Help feature, which describes the entry fields for the screen.
 Throughout the AIMS procedure, messages displayed on the bottom line of the screen inform you of the status of the procedure and indicate errors.
-For more information on AIMS, refer to Connect:Direct HP NonStop Installation Guide.
+For more information on AIMS, refer to IBM Sterling Connect:Direct for HP NonStop Installation Guide.

-Connect:Direct HP NonStop Concepts
+Sterling Connect: Direct for HP NonStop Concepts